lbryio/lbry.com/content/news/112-epicenter.md

 - lbry://@Epicenter

-There *is* one person they haven’t interview yet, but the name is escaping me...
+There *is* one person they haven’t interviewed yet, but the name is escaping me...

 **Not on LBRY yet?** [Get an invite here](https://lbry.io/get).
 Wanna drop some crypto knowledge?
 Email reilly@lbry.io to make us all crypto rich.